 Where To See Wildlife In The UK

-From owls to otters, dolphins and basking sharks, here's a guide to some of the wildlife you can see in the UK and the best places to spot them.
+From owls to otters, dolphins and basking sharks, here's our guide to what you can see and the best places to see wildlife in the UK.

 Mon 11 Apr 2022

 From puffins to basking sharks, otters, owls, seals and more, the UK is home to some of the most incredible wildlife right on our doorstep.

 With the help of Lyme Bay Holidays, we’ve put together a quick guide to some of the native animal species you can see and where you can spot them around England, Wales, Scotland and Northern Ireland.

 Bring patience, binoculars and a camera and remember to keep at a respectable distance.